ingolemo/python-lenses/readme.md

 	{'three': 3}

-Recreating existing behaviour isn't very useful, but hopefully you can see how useful it is to be able to make your own lenses for any pair of getter and setter functions.
+Recreating existing behaviour isn't very useful, but hopefully you can see how useful it is to be able to make your own lenses just by writing a pair of functions.

+If you use custom lenses frequently then you may want to look into the `iso_` method which is a less powerful but often more convenient version of `getter_setter_`.

 ### Traversals